A rubber roof membrane is very affordable, with an average cost of $7,500-8,700,installed on a 1,500 sq.ft. ranch style home.

 The cost of each 10×25′ roll is $198

 The fiber board “insulation” doesn’t really provide much insulating properties.
-This is merely a base for the rubber or other flat roof materials to be glued onto.
-The cost of a 4×8′ board is $9.94 Here is a detailed guide on good quality insulation types and how much they cost.
+This is merely a base for the rubber or other flat roofing materials to be glued onto.
+The cost of a 4×8′ board is $9.94

 This is basically a glue that will hold down the EPDM.
 It comes in a 3-gallon bucket and is applied by rolling it (just like paint) onto the fiber board and the underside of rubber material.
 Make sure you let the adhesive enough time to dry, until it’s “tacky”, before setting the membrane in place.